Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-4.md

 Done!
 ```

-It looks fine!
+Good!
+We received out first mining reward.
 But how do we check the balance?

 ## Unspent Transaction Outputs
+We need to find all unspent transaction outputs (UTXO). *Unspent* means that these outputs weren't referenced in any inputs.
+On the diagram above, these are:

+1. tx0, output 1;
+2. tx1, output 0;
+3. tx3, output 0;
+4. tx4, output 0.

-We need to find all unspent transaction outputs.
-Unspent means that these outputs weren't referenced in any inputs.
-Of course, we don't need all of them, but only those that can be unlocked by the data we own (currently it's the arbitrary user defined address, and after implementing real addresses it will be a public key).
+Of course, when we check balance, we don't need all of them, but only those that can be unlocked by the key we own (currently we don't have keys implemented and will use user defined addresses instead).
 First, let's define locking-unlocking methods on inputs and outputs:

 ```go
 func (in *TXInput) CanUnlockOutputWith(unlockingData string) bool {